a710323/CSE417/README.md

 # Disclaimer:

 I posted my work just for backup purpose.
 If my work helps you understand the concepts, I'm glad, and please cite me and my repository link as a reference.
 Please do not misuse/misrepresent my work as your own.
-I'm not responsible for any consequence of any form of using my work.
+I'm not responsible for any consequence in any form of using my work.